-Importance of localization has been proven over and over again.
+The importance of localization has been proven over and over again.

 The process of localization of your app would consist of customizing your app page in the App Store or Google Play store, but also optimizing the whole app to work in different languages.
 Have in mind that some users don’t speak or understand English, another reason why it’s important to define your target audience in advance.

-App localization isn’t only about translating the app into a different language, you need to adapt it to a different country, customs and habits of their citizens.
+App localization isn’t only about translating the app into a different language, you need to adapt it to a different country, customs, and habits of their citizens.
 Think about different keywords users might enter while searching for your app, they probably won’t be the same in the UK, US, and Australia.

-8. Index your App
+Index Your App

 It’s not enough to publish the app in the app store and wait for users to stumble upon it.
 App Indexing is an option that gets your app into Google Search.
 If a user already installed your app, they can launch your app and go directly to the content they’re searching for.

-For example, AliExpress significantly improved the engagement of their users after implementing app indexing.
+For example, AliExpress significantly improved the engagement of its users after implementing app indexing.
 App Indexing lets Google index apps just like websites, so the links from your app will appear in search results.
 Your users will much find what they were searching for more easily.